- What is a foundation course?

 - University Foundation Programme

-If your teenager may be interested in studying a foundation course, it’s a great idea to do some research to determine what programmes or institutions may be best suited to them depending on where they’d like to be based and their goals for the future.
-There are many great options available, and your teen will likely appreciate your guidance and support as they plan their next steps.
+If you’re interested in studying a foundation course, it’s a great idea to do some research to determine what programmes or institutions may be best suited to you depending on where you’d like to be based and your goals for the future.
+There are many great options available!

-How can I help my teen decide what to do after secondary school?
+How can I decide what to do after secondary school?

-If your teenager is still considering their options for what path to take, they may appreciate your guidance.
-There are plenty of routes available, and some young people may be wondering whether university is right for them at all.
+If you are still considering your options for what path to take, you may appreciate some guidance.
+There are plenty of routes available, and some of you may be wondering whether university is right for you at all.

-As parents, it’s important not to push your teenager to do what you think is best – your teen will need to make these decisions for themselves, and the path they choose to take may not be what you had in mind.
-Most young people appreciate their parents’ guidance and support in making these big decisions that will shape their future lives and career, but the decision on what to do is ultimately theirs.
-Though you have your child’s best interest at heart, you don’t want to be a helicopter parent pushing them to make choices that aren’t their own.
+Most young people appreciate their parents’ guidance and support in making these big decisions that will shape their future lives and career, but the decision on what to do is ultimately yours.
+Though your parents will have your best interest at heart, ultimately this big decision is yours to make.